-Why Hemp Fabric is the best for the planet and for our bodies?
+Why Hemp Fabric is the best.

 Our original love for the eco fashion industry stemmed from our passion for Hemp Fabric.
 After all these years, it’s still our favourite by far, and the innovation in blends and fabrics just keeps getting better.
 When we first started Hemp was a thick, wrinkle prone linen/cotton like material that didn’t keep it’s shape or colour well.
 Fast forward a decade ( ok a little more), this year we introduced a softer-than-soft vegan hemp knit “wool” that is cozy and funky and warm.